ilbsm/CASP15_knotted_artifacts/README.md

 `pdb_targets/` -- .pdb files of CASP15 targets.\
 `pipeline_knots/` -- programs used to study knots in RNA.\
 `pipeline_lassos_interlaces/` -- programs used to study lassos and interlaces in RNA.\
+`secondary_structure/` -- script and input files to generate pictures of secondary structures of models from figures 5 and 6.\
 `requirements.txt` -- required packages.

 ## Content of `pipeline_knots/`